juhp/fbrnch/README.md

 ```
 $ fbrnch create-review my-new-package.spec
 ```
-This will create (or update) an srpm, upload it to fedorapeople, perform a scratch build, and open a Review Request in Bugzilla (similar to fedora-create-review).
+This will create (or update) an srpm, run rpmlint, then upload it to fedorapeople, perform a scratch build, and open a Review Request in Bugzilla (similar to fedora-create-review).

 #### Update a package review